-It is best to call us as soon after 8.00 am as possible on the day to book in for these appointments.
+It is best to call us as soon after 8.00 am as possible on the day to book these appointments.

 Due to the COVID-19 pandemic, we have all had to do things a bit different.
 We have procedures in place to ensure we keep all of our patients and staff safe and well.

-If you phone to make an appointment and you have any respiratory symptoms such as a cough, sore throat, runny nose etc, you will be directed to our Nurse or GP Triage.
-You may be asked to come into one of our Swab Clinics for a COVID-19 Swab or to see the Acute Doctor.
-There is no charge for respiratory appointments with 'COVID-like' symptoms if you get tested for COVID-19.
+If you phone to make an appointment and you have any respiratory symptoms such as a cough, sore throat, runny nose etc, you will be directed to our Nurse or GP Triage who will determine the best course of action.

 We reserve the right to make changes as per our pandemic planning, and/or as directed by the SDHB Medical Officer of Health or MoH.

-Every workday we have appointments reserved for patients that need to be seen urgently.
+Every weekday (except public holidays) we have appointments reserved for patients that need to be seen urgently.
 Patients needing and urgent/same-day appointments will be phoned back by our TRIAGE team, either a GP or Nurse, to determine the best possible care and appropriate appointment.

-If you have been advised to get a test, you will be booked into our clinic.
+If you have been advised to get a PCR or supervised RAT test, you will be booked into our Swab Clinic.
 If the clinician decides you need to see a doctor, you will see our Urgent (same-day) doctor.
 There is no fee for this if you get a COVID-19 swab.